 CC - Collaboration Council

 EICUG - Electron-Ion Collider Users Group

-DEI - Diversity, Equity, and Inclusion
+CCC - Collaboration Culture Committee

 I.2 Policy Scope and Goals

 Aligned with the mandates outlined in the ePIC Collaboration Charter, the ePIC Conference and Talks Policy delineates the processes governing the speaker selection, quality assurance, approval, and archival of conference abstracts and oral and poster presentations delivered at scientific conferences, workshops, symposiums, schools, and similar scientific venues on behalf of the ePIC Collaboration.
 Entrusted to the oversight and management of the ePIC Conference and Talks Committee, this policy establishes procedures aimed at ensuring the equitable distribution of presentations, maintaining collaboration quality standards, and fostering efficient review processes within the ePIC Collaboration.
 The policy also recognizes that collaborators may present ePIC Results at venues such as seminars, colloquia, job interviews, funding requests, reviews, and thesis defenses.
 These policies do not extend to monitoring, approval, or archival of materials related to those presentations; however, general rules regarding these presentations are provided.